Tools - Chris Ullrich dot net

 Cloudlifter CL1 – The SM7B is a great mic but it’s quite gain hungry.
 So, I dropped in this device to provide a bit of extra “clean” gain to help the mic be its best.
 Not required to use the SM7B, but it doesn’t hurt to have it.

 Rode PSA1 – A great boom arm to attach the SM7B and get it up to my face and off the desk.
-You’ve seen these in lots of videos and streams because, like the SM7B, it works great.
+You’ve seen these in lots of videos and streams because, like the SM7B, it just works.

 Support & Motivation